Health Care Providers

-MiraKind is conducting research studies to learn more about how lifestyle and environmental factors may impact cancer risk for individuals with the KRAS-variant, an inherited gene mutation associated with an increased risk of breast,1 ovarian,2,3 lung,4 as well as others cancers,5,6 and multiple cancers in the same individual.7,8 If your patient enrolls in a MiraKind study and elects to receive their KRAS-variant results, we will report the results directly to their physician of choice so that you and your patient can use the information to guide their healthcare decisions.
+MiraKind is conducting research studies to learn more about how lifestyle and environmental factors may impact cancer risk for individuals with the KRAS-variant, an inherited gene mutation associated with an increased risk of breast,1 ovarian,2,3 lung,4 as well as others cancers,5,6 and multiple cancers in the same individual.7,8 MirKind is also conducting studies on a group of similar inherited mutations associated with altered immunity.
+If your patient enrolls in a MiraKind study and elects to receive their KRAS-variant results, we will report the results directly to you, their physician of choice, so that you and your patient can use the information to guide their healthcare decisions.

 What can the KRAS-variant tell me about my patient's health?

 Women with a family history of breast or ovarian cancer who test positive for the KRAS-variant are at an increased risk of cancer and thus should be considered for advanced cancer screening such as MRI per the American Cancer Society and U.S. Preventive Services Task Force's guidelines.

 It is important to note that up to half of patients who qualify for BRCA testing and are negative based on family history have the KRAS-variant.
 In addition, KRAS-variant families may present with cancers other than just breast or ovarian, and are less likely to have early onset cancers.
 Because of this unique profile, many KRAS-variant individuals fall "under the radar" of qualifying for more advanced screening options despite being at increased risk of cancer.
 Though the KRAS-variant is not yet included in screening guidelines, a positive test result may serve as an important flag to get women evaluated for more advanced screening options.